riemann1859/Queries-and-Visualizations-on-Northwind-database/README.md

 Q7.
 List ten most expensive products with their category names and some information on their suppliers.\
 Q8.
 Create a report showing the first name, last name, and country of all employees not in the UnitedStates.\
 Q9.
 Find customers who has spent more than $25,000 in total.\
 Q10.
-Calculate total revenue for each category.
+Calculate total revenue for each category. \
+Q11.
+On what day of the week do Northwind Traders  sell the most on average?